guptaakashdeep/akashdeepgupta/README.md

 I love making generalized solutions to a problem as a framework so that it can be used by wider audience.

 ### My Digital Garden 🌱
-I write a weekly tech newsletter on my website.
+I write a weekly tech newsletter on my [website](https://guptaakashdeep.com).
 The main purpose of this newsletter is to help people become a better Data Engineer by helping them in upgrading there skills to the next level while learning new things in the data space myself on the way.

-In the weekly posts that I write you will find stuffs

 ### Tech Stack
 - Apache Spark